AmirMasnavi/Industrial-Production-Simulator/documentation/USEI07/01.requirements-engineering/Readme.md

 m2 : [(m4,1),(m3,1)]
 m3 : [(m5,2)]
 m4 : [(m5,1),(m3,1)]
-the number of items processed is:
+the number of article processed is:
 5
 2
 2